 Kuwait calls on citizens to avoid traveling over coronavirus concern

-Kuwait called on its citizens to avoid traveling over concerns of coronavirus contamination, a health ministry official said at a media conference on Saturday.
+Kuwait called on its citizens to avoid traveling over concerns about the spread of the coronavirus, a health ministry official said at a media conference on Saturday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)